FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_1_task.md

 | **Task**                   | Create attachment associations & propagations, update/create FortiGate routes and firewall policy to allow secured traffic.
 | **Verify task completion** | Confirm outbound and east/west connectivity from EC2 Instance-A via Ping, HTTP, HTTPS.

+{{% notice tip %}}
+In this task, there are multiple VPCs in the same region that have one instance each.
+Transit Gateway is configured with multiple Transit Gateway Route Tables.
+You will need to create the appropriate VPC attachment associations and propagations to the correct TGW Route Tables, FW policy and update BPG configuration on the independent FortiGates.

+In this scenario the FortiGates are completely independent of each other (not clustered, sharing config/sessions, etc) and are showing different connectivity options to attach remote locations to Transit Gateway.
+VPN attachments can be used to connect to any IPsec capable device located anywhere, while TGW Connect attachments require a private path to reach a VM deployed in a VPC or HW/VM deployed on premise and is reachable over Direct Connect (a dedicated, private circuit).
+{{% /notice %}}

 ![](image-tgw-dynamic-example.png)

 #### Summarized Steps (click to expand each for details)